Last updated: April 2021

 See Shock, Chapter 1.

-– Place patient is semi-seated position, legs down
+– Place patient in semi-seated position, legs down.

-– Diuretic: furosemide IV, 40 mg to be repeated once if the patient has not urinated within 30 to 60 minutes.
-If the patient was already taking furosemide at doses of > 40 mg, administrer his usual dose by IV route.
+– If there are signs of volume overload (and/or in case of hypertensive emergency): furosemide IV, 40 to 80 mg, may be repeated if necessary according to urine output, signs of respiratory distress and SpO2.
+If the patient was already taking furosemide at doses of > 40 mg, administer pre-existing dose by IV route.

-The objective is to lower the systolic blood pressure to 120-150 mmHg and the diastolic pressure to under 110 mmHg.
+– Add a short-acting nitrate (vasodilator) if systolic blood pressure is > 100 mmHg.
+The aim is to gradually lower systolic blood pressure to near-baseline value.
+If the patient’s baseline value is unknown, for information, lower systolic blood pressure to 120-150 mmHg and the diastolic pressure to under 110 mmHg.

 isosorbide dinitrate IV (10 ml ampoule, 1 mg/ml)

 2 mg (= 2 ml) by slow IV injection (over 2 minutes) then if necessary 2 to 10 mg/hour by continuous infusion with an electric syringe pump